UNLV shooting victims identified. Here's what we know.

 Chang, who was also known as Jerry, died from a gunshot wound to the head, and Velez died as a result of multiple gunshot wounds, the medical examiner said.

-The shooter opened fire on the fourth floor of the UNLV business school, killing the three victims and seriously wounding a fourth.
-The suspect was killed by officers who rushed to the scene.

-"On behalf of the office, our deepest condolences to the families of the victims and those impacted by this tragic event," the medical examiner said in a statement.
+The fourth wounded victim, a 38-year-old male visiting professor, remains in the hospital where his condition has been downgraded to life-threatening, Las Vegas Metropolitan Police Sheriff Kevin McMahill said in a news conference Thursday afternoon.

-The suspected gunman, identified by police as Anthony Polito, 67, was a long time business professor who apparently sought a professor position at the University of Nevada at Las Vegas and was denied.
-Investigators have not yet established a definitive motive as to what triggered the event but are working on the theory that being denied the position was a factor, the law enforcement officials said.
+McMahill identified the shooter as 67-year-old Anthony Polito.
+The shooter was a long-time business professor who sought a professor position at the University of Nevada at Las Vegas and was denied.
+He had applied "numerous times" for jobs at multiple Nevada colleges "and was denied each time," McMahill said.

-On Thursday investigators were searching the suspect's apartment in Henderson, a suburb of Las Vegas, under a court authorized warrant, and had apparently removed electronic devices as potential evidence, the law enforcement officials said.
+According to police, the shooter arrived on the UNLV campus around 11:28 a.m. in a 2007 Lexus armed with a Taurus 9 mm handgun he purchased legally in 2022 and 11 magazines, which he had in carriers strapped to his body.
+McMahill said police are not sure exactly how many rounds were fired, but nine loaded magazines were recovered after the shooting.

 Pat Milton and Andy Triay contributed reporting.